myersm0/transparent-poker/README.md

 You can also configure your own tables in a custom `tables.toml` in your config directory (system-dependent location).

 ### Cash games
-Five stake levels ($1/$2, $2/$5, $3/$6, $4/$8, $5/$10), each with fixed-limit, pot-limit, and no-limit variants.
+Cash games are configured at five stake levels each with fixed-limit, pot-limit, and no-limit variants.
 Standard rake structure with no-flop-no-drop.

-When you leave a cash game early, your current stack is credited back to your bankroll.

 ### Tournaments
-Sit-n-go format tournaments at $40, $100, $200, $300, and $500 buy-ins, again with all three betting variants.
+Sit-n-go format tournaments at a range of buy-ins, again with all three variants of betting structure.
 Most tables run 6-10 players with a standard top-3 payout scheme.
-A few exceptions:
+A few exotic tables are configured, too:
 - ***The Duel*** — heads-up, winner-take-all
 - ***Was It a Dream?*** — 9-10 players, winner-take-all, turbo blinds
 - ***Who Knows?*** — deep stack marathon with unpredictable blind levels